Overview for Gorges of West Crete

 - The small seaside resort Sougia is at the end of the Irini gorge.
 There is a huge beach and you will enjoy a laid-back atmosphere.
 The apartments & studios of Hotel Syia are located 200m from the sea and offer a comfortable stay.

-- In Loutro you stay in the Protopapas Pension with a tavern and well-maintained rooms with a balcony overlooking the deep blue sea, the white-washed houses or the mountains.
+- In Loutro you stay in the Kyma Hotel with well-maintained rooms with a balcony overlooking the deep blue sea, the white-washed houses or the mountains.

 Note that hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 The overnights are on bed & breakfast basis.
 Products for lunch are available in the local shops; at Omalos you may ask for a packed lunch at the accommodation.
 In the evening you have a wide choice of seaside taverns at all locations.
 In Omalos there is a limited choice, but the restaurant of the hotel itself offers good local dishes.

 Travel for Gorges of West CreteGo to top of page